 - Hooking into “types” of content with content types framework

 Since Django uses Python, it leverages some of the fame and power of python to its own benefit.
 Python is arguably one of the easiest -if not the easiest- programming language to learn for beginners, and it’s also quite popular in introductory computer science courses around the world.
-The 2017 Stackoverflow Developers Survey revealed that Python is now more common that PHP and Python jobs pay better than C# and C++.
+The 2017 Stackoverflow Developers Survey revealed that Python is now more common than PHP and Python jobs pay better than C# and C++.

 Django’s community is one of the best things about it, they are helpful and actively working on making the framework more beginner-friendly and stabilizing the framework while adding new features.
 Django’s documentation is quite thorough and is useful as a standalone tutorial, it will help you wrap your head around various features so you can use it as a primary source of information.

 Most developers, when thinking about picking up a framework plan for the future in their choice.
 That’s why picking a scalable framework is quite essential for many, and Django is just that.
 It allows you to take a lot of different actions regarding scalability, as Nigel points out in his article, such as running separate servers for the database, the media, and the application itself or even use clustering or load-balancing to distribute the application across multiple servers.

 5. Built-in Admin